Dan0xy/xbrl-file-parser/README.md

 ## Features

-•	Upload HTML files containing XBRL data using a REST API.
+1. Upload HTML files containing XBRL data using a REST API.
-•	Parse ix:nonNumeric and ix:nonFraction elements from the XBRL file.
+2. Parse ix:nonNumeric and ix:nonFraction elements from the XBRL file.
-•	Log all operations using SLF4J.
+3. Log all operations using SLF4J.

 # Getting Started

 ## Prerequisites

-•	Java 8 or higher
+1. Java 8 or higherMaven
-•	Maven
-•	Spring Boot
+2. Spring Boot
-•	SLF4J and Logback for logging
+3. SLF4J and Logback for logging

 # Installation